Function to check if give Excel workbook contains a sheet with given name.

 Sometimes you want a test script to be able to call another sub-test as part of its operation.
 You can do this using the Global.DoInvokeTest('path to test', [parameters]); function.
 This articles provides a more detailed example for doing this.

-The high-level information can be found on our website at: https://www.inflectra.com/Rapise/Guides.aspx?feature=Passing-Test-Parameters
+The high-level information can be found in the knowledge base at: KB127 - Passing Test Parameters

 When using Rapise to record test scripts against Windows, Java, Flex, or other thick client applications that have windows or objects whose names may change in between test runs, you will usually need to make changes to either the test script or the learned objects so that they can match correctly.
 This article outlines some suggested techniques for recording/playing back scripts against such applications.